Infinity Guitar Works

 To test his theory, Seth constructed some prototype pickups and fitted them to two 1954 Gibson guitars.
 This original PAF prototype borrowed heavily from the P90 pickup design Gibson was already fitting to a lot of their models.
 They both shared a lot of the same internal components.
 As you can see if the photo, this original prototype even uses modified P90 bobbins.

-The original deign and the prototype carried two sets of slug coils.
-Seth was persuaded to fit adjustable screws coils to one of the bobbins for the production models.
+The original design and the prototype carried two sets of slug coils.
+Seth was persuaded to fit adjustable screw coils to one of the bobbins for the production models.
 Seth is documented as saying that this was technically unnecessary.
-The screw coils were simple added to give the Gibson’s sales reps something to talk about.
+The screw coils were simply added to give Gibson’s sales reps something to talk about.
 Even the position of the screw coils, with the neck screws facing towards the fretboard and the bridge screws facing towards the bridge, was done purely for cosmetic reasons.

 This production model became known as the PAF pickup.
-Seth had applied for the patent in 1955, but is was only finally granted in 1959 (U.S. Patent 2,896,491)
+Seth had applied for the patent in 1955, but it was only finally granted in 1959 (U.S. Patent 2,896,491)

-During this five year interim period Gibson placed a “Patent Applied For” sticker to the underside of the humbuckers.
+During this five-year interim period, Gibson placed a “Patent Applied For” sticker on the underside of the humbuckers.
 These pickups are now some of the rarest, most valuable, and most copied humbuckers in the world.

 Fender